cyrillkuettel/yt_scraping/README.md

 # Scrape your Youtube Profile

-This is still work in progress.
+(This is still work in progress.)
 I want to be able to view my youtube history.
 And then filter by category, for example.
 This is the most basic concept.

+(Get your source file)[https://takeout.google.com/settings/takeout]

   ----
  At a deeper lever, we will install _specific_